 Threshold (~70-90% rating) Reach out to 100% of top 20 shareholders during the year and engage with 70%.
 Maintain 12 out of 20 top shareholders and attract two additions to the holders who hold greater than 0.5 million shares Target (~90-110% rating) Reach out to 100% of top 20 shareholders during the year and engage with 80%.
 Maintain 14 or more out of 20 top shareholders and attract three or more additions to the holders who hold greater than 0.5 million shares Maximum (~110-150% rating) Reach out to 100% of top 20 shareholders during the year and engage with 90%.
-Maintain 17 or more out of 20 top shareholders and attract three or more additions to the holders who hold greater than 0.75 million shares Achievement Description Reached out to 100% of top 20 shareholders and engaged with all of them either via email or a scheduled meeting save for two.
-Maintained 19 out of top 20 shareholders and attracted two new shareholders holding more than 0.5 million shares.
-Four existing top holders added significant shares during the year; three of more than 1.0 million shares and one of more than 0.5 million shares Achievement Rating: 120%
+Maintain 17 or more out of 20 top shareholders and attract three or more additions to the holders who hold greater than 0.75 million shares Achievement Description tion Reached out to 100% of top 20 shareholders and engaged with all of them either via email or a sched meeting save for two.
+Maintained 18 out of top 20 shareholders and attracted one new shareholder h more than 0.5 million shares.
+Three existing top holders added significant shares during the year; one more than 1.0 million shares and two of more than 0.5 million shares.
+Achievement Rating: 110%

-\20 top shareholders does not include passive index funds or custodial funds
+\ 20 top shareholders does not include passive index funds or custodial funds